Smitkhobragade/ecommerce-api/Readme.md

 ## API Endpoints

+Certainly!
+Based on the provided code, here's the updated section of your README file that reflects the correct API routes for the application:

+---

+## API Endpoints

 ### **User Routes**

 - `POST /users` - Create a new user
 - `GET /users` - Get all users
 - `GET /users/:id` - Get a specific user by ID
+- `GET /users/:id/orders` - Get all orders placed by a specific user
 - `PUT /users/:id` - Update a specific user by ID

 ### **Product Routes**